 - The second bite is to satisfy your taste buds.
 Remember to savor the taste; keep it in your mouth as long as possible.

 - The third bite is to say goodbye.

 - The fourth bite is to thank you.

 Most of us crave foods that are either sweet or salty.
-To give you a visual of what one ounce is; six Hershey’s kisses or approximately fifteen potato chips represent one ounce.
-By being mindful, savoring the flavors you are craving and ending with a sense of gratitude you will be left with an uplifting feeling associated with your eating experience.
+Six Hershey’s kisses or approximately fifteen potato chips represent one ounce to give you a visual of what one ounce is.
+By being mindful, savoring the flavors, you are craving, and ending with a sense of gratitude, you will be left with an uplifting feeling associated with your eating experience.

-Because you have already eaten your three ounces of protein you have satisfied your hunger, and you can now actually focus on the craving you have for a particular food.
-By training yourself to go through this process you will learn how to eat foods you enjoy without overeating.
+Because you have already eaten three ounces of protein, you have satisfied your hunger, and you can now focus on your craving for a particular food.
+By training yourself to go through this process, you will learn how to eat foods you enjoy without overeating.

-By incorporating the four bites satisfier technique, you are taking the power away from the food and taking control.
+By incorporating the four-bites satisfier technique, you are taking power away from the food and taking control.
 I would love to hear from you!
 Put the four bite satisfier into practice at your next meal and share your experience.